ConservationInternational/cplus-plugin/docs/user/guide/preparing-data.md

 - When working with rasters, be sure that the nodata value is set correctly, otherwise, the nodata value will be unknown during analysis and will be considered as a normal pixel value.

 - The plugin can only work with raster layers.
-If you have data in vector format, consider converting it to a raster.
+If you have data in vector format, convert it to raster.

-- Any outlier values needs to be removed from the spatial data before performing analysis.
+- Any outlier values need to be removed from the spatial data before performing analysis.

 Taking into account the above can greatly improve the analysis and the results produced from the analysis.
 This section will further deal with how to prepare your data using tools available in QGIS.